Galleri multi-cancer early detection (MCED) blood test

 People in some parts of England received an invitation by letter to join.
 The trial team hoped to recruit 140,000 people.

-What are the benefits and risks of taking part?
+The benefits and risks of taking part

 The SYMPLIFY study

 Everyone in the study had tests to check for cancer in the usual way.
 They also gave a sample of blood which was tested with the Galleri test.
+The results of this study were first published in 2023.
+Further results were announced at a conference in 2025.

 You should contact your doctor if: